vbrundza/HadoopOnline/README.md

 To enable HOP-specific functionality (e.g. pipelining), use following
 settings:

-enable pipelining between mappers and reducers [mapred.map.pipeline = (boolean) true / false]
+Enable pipelining between mappers and reducers [mapred.map.pipeline = (boolean) true / false]

-determine the frequency of reducers output.
+Determine the frequency of reducers output.
 Can be set between 1 and 100 % (values of 0.01 and 1 accordingly) [mapred.snapshot.frequency = (float) 0.0 to 1.0]

-enable input file shuffling for reduced bias [io.file.shuffle = (boolean) true / false]
+Enable input file shuffling for data bias reduction [io.file.shuffle = (boolean) true / false]

-set up the block level sampling rate (the number of files each sample should consist of).
+Set up the block level sampling rate (the number of files each sample should consist of).
 Default value = 4.
 Maximum value = total number of input files.
 Minimum value = 1 (no sampling).
 [io.split.maxsubsplit = (int) 1 to noOfInputFiles]

 NOTICE: